FujiLinux/fujilinux-keyring/CONTRIBUTING.md

 # Contributing

-These are the contribution guidelines for archlinux-keyring.
+These are the contribution guidelines for fujilinux-keyring.
 All code contributions fall under the terms of the GPL-3.0-or-later (see [LICENSE](LICENSE)).